moirahartigan/the-lady-goldsmith/README.md

 <br>

-## Newsletter Marketing Campagne
+## Newsletter Marketing Campaign

 Mailchimp email marketing was used generate an email signup form for the footer.
-This free service allows the site owner to manage, run and analyse the success of their newsletter marketing campagne by following the simple steps on the mailchimp site to generate an email form.
+This free service allows the site owner to manage, run and analyse the success of their newsletter marketing campaign by following the simple steps on the mailchimp site to generate an email form.

 <br>